yaswap/liquality-swap/CODE_OF_CONDUCT.md

 ## Scope & Enforcement

 This Code of Conduct applies to this repository, all issues and pull requests, the types of features in this project, and all spaces that discussion of the project takes place.
 It does not apply to the Dapps and other applications which are built on top of this project or their individual communities.
-Liquality may be used by any organization or individual for any purpose they see fit.
+Yaswap may be used by any organization or individual for any purpose they see fit.

-Respect within our community will be enforced by the Liquality team or vigilantes we give bounties to.
+Respect within our community will be enforced by the Yaswap team or vigilantes we give bounties to.